ccadran/ccadran/README.md

 My personal and school projects have given me the opportunity to work with various technologies such as NodeJs, Tailwind, Ruby on Rails, SCSS, and PHP...

-I'm on the lookout for a work-study placement for my second year at BUT MMI.🔍
+I'm on the lookout for an internship for my second year at BUT MMI.🔍

 Take a look at [my work](https://www.clariocadran.com/) ! 👀